js-cookie/js-cookie/README.md

 ### domain

-Define the domain where the cookie is available
+A [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) indicating a valid domain where the cookie is visible.

-**Default:** Domain of the page where the cookie was created
+**Default:** Domain of the page where the cookie was created.

 **Examples:**